curtiskaler/DEW-IT/docs/design/lessons.md

 	**Action:**

-	Only algorithms/services that might become dependencies, or have behavior that will need mocking need extra abstraction.
+	Only algorithms/services that might become dependencies, or have behavior that will need mocking need these extra layers of abstraction.